MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/tpm/tpm-fundamentals.md

 ## Physical presence interface

 For TPM 1.2, the TCG specifications for TPMs require physical presence (typically, pressing a key) for turning on the TPM, turning it off, or clearing it.
-These actions typically cannot be automated with scripts or other automation tools unless the individual OEM supplies them.
+These actions typically can't be automated with scripts or other automation tools unless the individual OEM supplies them.

 ## TPM 1.2 states and initialization